SAFE CONNECTIONS NOTICE

 The Rules

-The Federal Communications Commission (FCC) established rules based on the SCA.
-The rules govern how Covered Providers – like TDS Broadband Service LLC, TDS Metrocom, LLC, or TDS Long Distance Corporation (collectively “TDS”) – and survivors separate a phone line from a shared plan – or separate an alleged abuser from the shared plan.
-TDS values its ability to work with Survivors and complies with the rules, so Survivors can:
+The Federal Communications Commission (FCC) established rules based on the SCA, which govern how Covered Providers—including TDS Broadband Service LLC, TDS Metrocom, LLC, and TDS Long Distance Corporation (collectively “TDS”)—and survivors separate a phone line from a shared plan or separate an alleged abuser from the shared plan.

 Key Definitions